348.5K

 Tuesday Mar 04, 2025

 In this episode of the Great Trials Podcast, host Steve Lowry interviews trial lawyers Brian Brown and E.J.
-Hammond from Brown and Baron in Baltimore, Maryland.
+Hammann from Brown and Baron in Baltimore, Maryland.
 They discuss a complex case involving the tragic death of 83-year-old Helen Hansford at Largo Nursing and Rehabilitation Center.
-The episode highlights their strategic legal maneuvers, including the successful exclusion of the defense's medical expert, and the compelling testimony that led to an $8.5 million verdict for Hansford’s estate.
+The episode highlights their strategic legal maneuvers, including the successful exclusion of the defense's medical expert, and the compelling testimony that led to an $8.5 million verdict for Hansford’s estate

 Case Details: